-- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP? - 3) Does the methodology interface with the time schedule in the RFP?
+- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP?
+(40 Points) - 2) How well does the methodology match and achieve the objectives set out in the RFP?
+(35 Points) - 3) To what extent do the sample unique and challenging recruitments represent positions that are similar in nature or as difficult to recruit in relation to the job classes outlined in the RFP?
+(50 Points) - 4) To what extent does the proposal identify risks and propose mitigation solutions related the methodologies to be used for the project?
+(25 Points)